meet the favorite hairstylist of our salon!

 I can definitely do what's in the picture.
 But for my client's benefit, I don't want to.
 Sometimes people understand, and sometimes it's tough to get them to understand.

-There are always some suggestions we wish someone had given us when we started our journey.
+We always wish someone had given us some suggestions when we started our journey.
 What would you like to say to people starting out?

 In my view, the three top things to keep in mind while aspiring to hairdressing is, that I would tell my younger self is -